-Want to learn how to apply gel nail polish perfectly?
+Want to learn how to apply gel nail polish on natural nails?

 This guide will tell you everything you need to know about applying gel nail polish.

-Wanna jump straight onto how apply gel nail polish?
-Here is a step by step guide.
+Let’s jump straight into how to apply gel nail polish on natural nails.
+Here is a step-by-step guide.

 - Prepare your nails.
 You will need to file, buff, and push back the cuticles.